typst/packages/packages/preview/orange-book/0.1.0/README.md

-# wonderous-book
+# orange-book
-A book template for fiction and non-fiction.
-The template contains a title page, a table of contents, a part template and a chapter template.
+A book template inspired by The Legrand Orange Book of Mathias Legrand and Vel https://www.latextemplates.com/template/legrand-orange-book.

-Dynamic running headers contain the title of the chapter and the book.

 ## Usage
 You can use this template in the Typst web app by clicking "Start from template"